SynixeContractors/Documents/universe/indep/chernarus.md

 ## Overview

 Chernarus is a presidential republic founded at the aftermath of Imperial rule in the region.
 Initially tried to integrate more with its imperial ancestors but has spent decades on a nation building project with its own culture and heritage.
-Big factor in its recent rise in international standing has been formation of the Mutal Security Agreement and closer equipment integration with Drovak.
+Big factor in its recent rise in international standing has been formation of the Mutal Security Agreement.

 The northern region is well-known for the production of the revolutionary T-100 armored vehicle family, designed by the Chernogorsk Locomotive Factory and sold everywhere abroad including licensed and unlicensed copies thereof.